api-client/net-store/readme.md

 ## Contributions

 We are excited to see your contributions, especially for authentication protocols and security of the application.
 Fork, change, test, and send us a PR.
 That's all we ask :)

+## TODO

+- [ ] Add an ability to store application data for synchronization.
+- [ ] Allow the client application to be a redirect URI target for OAuth configuration for a device flow